The Stacktrace Puzzle

 The grey line is the missing link, the relationship between the two stacktraces.
 We can think about it in multiple equivalent ways:

-• an arrow from the try block (specifically: the line of which triggered the first exception) to the except block (specifically: the line of the which triggered the second exception)
+• an arrow from the try block (specifically: the line of which triggered the first exception) to the except block (specifically: the line of the block which triggered the second exception)

 • an arrow connecting the respecive first unique frames of the 2 stacktraces